The Thrilling Story of Egyptian Surrealism

 The Legacy of Egyptian Surrealism

 Between 1940 and 1945, the group staged five exhibitions and founded two publishing houses.
 In 1948, the group’s founder, Henein, broke with his longtime associate Breton.
 That same year, a group of young artists broke off to form the Contemporary Art Group.
-No longer identifying with Surrealism, they wanted to develop an authentic Egyptian art, informing it with a national character.
-The group that proceeded is now unfairly credited with inventing the first truly Egyptian art.
+No longer identifying with Surrealism, they wanted to develop an authentic art from the country, informing it with a national character.
+Those that proceeded are now unfairly credited with inventing the first truly Egyptian art.

 The movement that gave the country a major intellectual and artistic legacy, for the better part of eight decades, has been both forgotten and had its history rewritten by those who came after it.
-In the post-war Egypt, the group was depicted as a failed attempt to bring a Western movement into Egypt and failed as it was alien to the local culture.
-Many members of the group were exiled or imprisoned for their radical views, leaving behind only exhibition catalogs and reviews.
+In the post-war Egypt, they was depicted as a failed attempt to bring a Western movement into the country and failed as it was alien to the local culture.
+Many of their members were exiled or imprisoned for their radical views, leaving behind only exhibition catalogs and reviews.
 Several of their canvases could now be found in the permanent collection of the Egyptian Museum of Modern Art, as well as several private collections, but their political and critical legacy has been largely neglected.
 After many decades, this legacy was explored in the 2016 exhibition Art et Liberté: Rupture, War and Surrealism in Egypt (1938-1948) at the Centre Pompidou.
 Additionally, in November 2017, Tate Liverpool will stage the exhibition Surrealism in Egypt: Art et Liberté 1938-1948, showcasing numerous paintings, photographs and archival documents for the first time in the UK.

 In the thick of the Second World War, the Cairo-based Surrealist collective Art et Liberté were pioneering new art forms and mounting subversive exhibitions that sent shockwaves across local artistic circles.
 Born with the publication of their Manifesto Long Live Degenerate Art on December 22nd, 1938, the group rejected the convergence of art and nationalism, aligning themselves with a complex, international and evolving Surrealist movement.
-Surrealism in Egypt is the first comprehensive analysis of Art and Liberty’s artworks, literature and critical writings on Surrealism.
+The book is the first comprehensive analysis of Art and Liberty’s artworks, literature and critical writings on the movement.
 By addressing the group’s long-lost and often misconstrued legacy, and drawing on a substantial body of previously unpublished primary documents and more than 200 field interviews, the author charts Art and Liberty’s significant contribution towards a new definition of Surrealism.

 - Art et Liberté, Long Live Degenerate Art, 1938